dpstart/obsidian/writing/graphs-iclr2021.md

 The resulting simulations, which can be seen [here](https://sites.google.com/view/meshgraphnets), tend o run 1-2 orders of magnitude faster that the simulations they were trained on.

-#  LEARNING PARAMETRISED GRAPH SHIFT OPERATORS
+#  Learning Parametrized Graph Shift Operators

-This paper provides and analysis for graph shift operators (GSO)* in graph learning, as well as a strategy for learning parametrized shift operators on graph.
+This paper provides and analysis for graph shift operators (GSO)* in graph learning, as well as a strategy for learning parametrized shift operators on graphs.

 The parametrization is achieved in the following way:
 ![[Screenshot 2021-05-11 at 16.07.26.png]]